SnYGame/SnYGame.github.io/game/statuses/vampire.md

 ## Development

 Vampire was added some time in v0 with the effect of healing by half the damage dealt.
-Unlike other statuses at the time, there isn't a default duration and may have been permanent.
+Unlike other statuses at the time, there wasn't a default duration and it may have been permanent.
 Later on, the percentage of health that was restored could be changed.

 ---